hjerpbakk/AspNetCoreWorkshop/README.md

 - Run `docker build -t dips/workshop .` to build the docker imager
 - Run `docker run -p 80:80 dips/workshop` to run the app through in container

+### Adding mounting to prevserve high score

+- Run `docker run -p 80:80 -v /Users/sankra/projects/AspNetCoreWorkshop/scores:/app/scores dips/workshop`

 ## Part 3: Divide and conquer

+We don't want the website and API in the same app.
+Let's fix this.

+### Move high score to own app

+- Create a new folder called `api`
+- Navigate to the folder and create a new app `dotnet new webapi`
+- Open the project i VS Code `code .`

+### Create another Docker container

+### Make them work together